Echigo-Tsumari Art Field 2026

 Adults: 2,500 yen / Elementary and Junior High School Students: 1,000 yen / Preschoolers: Free

-April 25 (Sat) – November 8 (Sun) *Valid only during ETAT
+April 25 (Sat) – November 8 (Sun) *Valid during ETAT

-【Sales & Online Ticket Redemption Locations】
+【Sales and Online Ticket Redemption Locations】

 Tokamachi Tourist Information Center, Matsudai Matsunoyama-Onsen Tourist Information Center, Kiyotsukyo Tourist Information Center, TsunanTourist Information, Echigo-Yuzawa Station Art Festival Information Center, MonET, Matsudai NOHBUTAI, and other artwork reception desks